eurotech/kapua-eclipse/docs/kuraKapuaDocs.md

    - Keyboard*
    - Ethernet cable
  - PC (Windows/MAC/Linux)
  * External monitor and keyboard not mandatory, if you can determine Raspberry's IP without them and then establish ssh connection from local PC.

+## Downloading and configuring Kapua

+Keep in mind that if you want to deploy a released version, not building anything, you can follow the [Kapua quick start guide](https://github.com/eclipse/kapua/blob/develop/README.md).
+If, otherwise, you want to deploy your build, continue reading this section.

- ## Software Requirements (for PC)
+### Software Requirements (for PC)
 - 64 bit architecture
 - Java VM Version 8
 - Docker Version 1.2+
 - Internet Access

-## Downloading and configuring Kapua

 This part of the tutorial consists of several pieces.
 First you need to download Java VM, Docker and Kapua.
 You can get Java [here](https://java.com/en/download/) and Docker [here](https://docs.docker.com/engine/installation/#supported-platforms).
 After that follow steps bellow for downloading and building Kapua.